Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 The VF was introduced in March 1969.
 The VE middle section continued, but with new front and rear styling — a trick also used in the United States.
 The VE’s concave grille gave way to a horizontally convex design; turn signals were moved out of the bumper, allowing it to be thinner and giving room for bigger headlights.

-Standard and Regal models continued, while a new Regal 770 was slotted in just under the VIP model, which had upgrades to move upwards.
+Standard and Regal cars continued, while a new Regal 770 was slotted in just under the VIP model, which had upgrades to move upwards.
 The padded instrument panel was now joined by an energy absorbing steering column.

 VG series and the Chrysler by Chrysler

 The long wheelbase models in the VH, VJ, and VK series were known as CH, CJ, and CK.
-These long wheelbase models were known as the "Chrysler by Chrysler" and were loaded up with luxury items unseen in Australian made cars.
+These long wheelbase cars were known as the "Chrysler by Chrysler" and were loaded up with luxury items unusual in Australian made cars.
 They were available as four door sedans, or as a 2 door hardtop (with an enormous boot/trunk), and as they resembled elongated Valiants they still have a strange curiosity value today.
 They were introduced as a replacement for Chrysler Australia's previous "top-of-the-range" offering, the Dodge Phoenix, which was imported to Australia as a CKD (Complete Knock Down) kit, and assembled in Australia (using a variety of Australian Valiant parts, eg door handles, etc).
 The "Chrysler by Chrysler" range tended to be fitted out with power seats and windows imported from the USA.

 Chrysler chose to introduce a Mitsubishi Galant with a Valiant badge in 1971; it sold well compared with the Simca and Rootes/Hillman cars.